 The second highest waterfall in Switzerland is literally in Lauterbrunnen's backyard — and you can climb up "behind" the falls on a trail cut into the cliff (except in winter, when it's closed to avoid the danger posed by rockslides).
 The waterfall's spray looks like falling dust — Staub — hence the name.

-A literal high point of any trip to the Swiss Alps is the Jungfraubahn train ride through the Eiger mountain to the Jungfraujoch.
-Keep in mind, however, that you can enjoy the Berner Oberland without taking this trip — the train ride is long, slow, expensive, crowded, and cold.
-But if the weather's perfect and you have a spare day and spare cash, the views are exhilarating, and it's fun to be up on a snowy glacier in midsummer.
+The literal high point of any trip to the Swiss Alps is a train ride through the Eiger mountain to the Jungfraujoch.
+Keep in mind that you can enjoy the Berner Oberland without taking this trip — it's long, slow, expensive, crowded, and cold.
+But if the weather's good and you have a spare day and spare cash, the views are exhilarating — and it's fun to be up on a snowy glacier in midsummer.